LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2026-01-24-LVAC-WL3of6-5km-XC.md

 #### **Looking Ahead 🏁**

 After three races, the Winter League is **wide open** 🔓.
 The standings clearly show that **consistent participation is just as important as standout performances**.

+The next race in the **Winter League** will be the **Cross Country Club Championships**, featuring a 10km race for Men and a 5km race for Women, taking place on **Sunday 22/02/2026 at 11:30am**.
+This is a very important event for the club, as we will be presenting the **Nick Davis Perpetual Cup** on the day 🏆.
+In addition, every runner who takes part will receive **50 points**, making this a key opportunity for all athletes to boost their Winter League standings.

-Whether you’re chasing the podium, climbing the mid-table, or thinking about joining for the first time. **There is still plenty of time to get involved**.
+Whether you’re chasing the podium, climbing the mid-table, or thinking about joining for the first time, **there is still plenty of time to get involved**.

 Every race counts ❄️🔥So lace up, show up, and keep the Winter League momentum going! 💙🏃‍♀️🏃‍♂️